anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 ## Adding some "hot wires" to the equation

-We've collected more than a hundred responses from Action Cable / AnyCable users around the world, and found that a good portion of them build applications on top of [Hotwire][hotwire] or [Stimulus Reflex][sr] (+ [CableReady][cr]).
-Which is pretty cool: [_frontendless_ Rails frontend][frontendless-rails] is getting more and more traction!
+We've collected more than a hundred responses from Action Cable and AnyCable users around the world, and we found that a good portion of them build applications on top of [Hotwire][hotwire] or [Stimulus Reflex][sr] (+ [CableReady][cr]).
+This is pretty cool: [_frontendless_ Rails frontend][frontendless-rails] is gaining more and more traction!

-What can AnyCable give to these users?
+What can AnyCable do for these users?
 Let's take a look at how Turbo Streams work with Rails.

 We have the [turbo-rails][] gem, which integrate Action Cable with Hotwire.
 All you need is to drop a helper into your template to start consuming streams: